mtscout6/mimosa-cjsx/README.md

 ## Overview

 This is a Coffeescript + React/JSX compiler for the Mimosa build tool.
-It will precompile your `.cjsx` files.
+It will precompile your `.cjsx` files using [coffee-react](https://github.com/jsdf/coffee-react)

 For more information regarding Mimosa, see http://mimosa.io